Tyrrrz/CliFx/Readme.md

 ### Argument syntax

-This library employs the POSIX argument syntax, which is used in most modern command line tools.
+This library employs the POSIX argument syntax, which is used in most modern command-line tools.
 Here are some examples of how it works:

 - `myapp --foo bar` sets option `"foo"` to value `"bar"`